Azure/PSRule.Rules.Azure/docs/features.md

 When building unit tests for Azure resources starting with an empty repository can be a daunting experience.
 While there are several open source repositories and samples around to get you started, you need to integrate these yourself.

-PSRule for Azure is distributed as a PowerShell module using the PowerShell Gallery.
+_PSRule for Azure_ is distributed as a PowerShell module using the PowerShell Gallery.
 Using a PowerShell module makes it easy to install and update.
+The built-in rules allow you starting testing resources quickly, with minimal integration.

-An example of integrating PSRule for Azure into a CI pipeline can be found [here](scenarios/azure-template-ci/azure-template-ci.md).
+A detailed example of integrating _PSRule for Azure_ into a CI pipeline can be found [here](scenarios/azure-template-ci/azure-template-ci.md).

 [compare-pester]: https://github.com/microsoft/PSRule/blob/master/docs/features.md#how-is-psrule-different-to-pester